 Another easy way to integrate this into your work productivity is to do some light walking back and forth, or some crunches/pushups whenever you can’t solve a problem.

-Don’t neglect your body’s early warning signs – cramps or aches means that you’ve been focusing for far too long and your body and mind could both use a mini break.
+Don’t neglect your body’s early warning signs – cramps or aches mean that you’ve been focusing for far too long and your body and mind could both use a mini-break.

 7. Never Forget Self-Care

 You’re going to find some free time on your hands that you didn’t have before.

 You can now invest that free time in a way that will pay off in dividends.

 - What are the skills that you’ve always wanted to learn?